have an impressive body of work to your credit

 most energetic, most articulate guy to interview.

-It's pretty amazing when you can put down the phone
+ways.
+It's pretty amazing when you can put down

 the phone after talking to Ted Nugent and the

-some magic moments with Ozzy Osbourne, but those
+had some magic moments with Ozzy Osbourne, but

 those have to be in person.
 On the phone with

 Ozzy it's a disaster!
 Ian Gillan is also a pretty

 It's always a great chat with Bill Ward, Joe Lynn

-all pleasant guys.
+are all pleasant guys.
 UFO, I love those guys!
-Rush,

-Rainbow, all great, Ronnie James Dio, always a pleasure.
+Rush, Rainbow, all great, Ronnie James Dio, always

 Hmmm, Lemmy always seems to be an uncomfortable